 The Group Filter widget allows you to apply a filter on the map based on one or more layers in the map.
 A set of layers are grouped into a logical filter set.
 Each set can have a predefined value to facilitate user interaction.
-This widget has two modes: normal mode, which allows building complex filters during runtime, and simple mode, which only allows one filter criteria to be applied.
+This widget has two modes: normal, which allows the building of complex filters during runtime, and simple, which only allows one filter criteria to be applied.

 The Group Filter widget can be set to open automatically when an app starts.
-To do so, click the yellow dot on the widget to turn it dark green.
+To enable this feature, click the yellow dot on the widget, which turns it dark green.

 The following steps indicate how to create a filter set.
 Repeat these steps if you need to define additional filter sets.

-- Optionally click change widget icon if you want to replace the default icon for this widget.
-A file explorer window opens, allowing you to choose a local image file to use as the widget icon.
+- Optionally click change widget icon to replace the default icon for this widget.
+A file explorer window appears, allowing you to choose a local image file to use as the widget icon.

-- The configuration should display one group that's ready to modify.
+The configuration displays one group that's ready to modify.

-- Preset Operator and Preset Value are both optional.
-They allow you to have a predefined value for this filter so that during runtime, the user does not have to supply the criteria.
+- Optionally use Preset Operator and Preset Value to define a value for this filter so that during run time, a user does not have to supply this criteria.
 For Preset Value, you have the option to type in a value or click the magnifying glass icon to choose a value from an existing layer.

-- If you are going to filter on different fields in the same layer, the next optional parameter When a layer is listed more than once, use the following operator between fields controls how to join these filters together using OR or AND.
+- To filter on different fields in the same layer, the When a layer is listed more than once, use the following operator between fields parameter controls how to join these filters together using OR or AND.

 - To add another layer to this filter set, click the Add Layer button.

-- If you want to add another filter set, click the Add a New Group button.
-This will create another filter set grouping.
+- To add another filter set, click the Add a New Group button.
+This creates another filter set grouping.
 If needed, repeat step 3 through 7.

 - The next four check boxes control the way the widget behaves.

-- Start in Simple View determines how the widget will look to end users.
-Checking this box will remove the operator drop-down list and the add criteria button from the interface.
-This will make the interface look more simplistic.
+- Start in Simple View determines how the widget will appear to end users.
+Checking this box will remove the operator drop-down list and the Add Criteria button from the interface.
+This will make the interface look more basic.

 - Hide Widget Options determines whether to show an icon to expose additional widget settings.
 These settings include saving and loading defined filters, appending to an existing filter definition in the map if it exists, and persisting the filter even after the widget is closed.